INSURANCE FOR SMALL HOME-BASED BUSINESS:

 Under any situation your commercial property coverage can’t be held accountable for any personal property damage, Home Insurance has your back.

 Setting specific conditions for your home insurance coverage is certainly a must so that no risks are left unattended when the time of any accident comes.
-If you have already covered for commercial purposes, why leave a weak spot open if you might as well just secure it?
+If you have already covered it for commercial purposes, why leave a weak spot open if you might as well just secure it?

-Home Insurance covers for any areas your Commercial Property Insurance might not cover for, which are any of your properties.
-Say, your personal equipment that is damaged for personal use.
+Home Insurance covers any areas your Commercial Property Insurance might not cover for, which are any of your properties.
+Say, your personal equipment is damaged for personal use.
 Certainly, you cannot use up your commercial property insurance, since the damage does not fall under commercial use.
 What do you do?
 Home insurance is exactly for those situations.

 This is what you will need if you are renting your home.
 Much like Home Insurance, this will protect all your personal properties when the need arises.
 Any Renter’s Insurance will typically cover almost all your personal properties in the event of it needing repairs or replacement costs.